-- There might be a charge to your Account for expenses, if any, directly related to the loan set up, annual maintenance, administrative charges, and collection of the note. - A loan, if not otherwise due and payable, is due and payable on termination of the Plan, notwithstanding any contrary provision in the promissory note.
+• A loan, if not otherwise due and payable, is due and payable on termination of the Plan, notwithstanding any contrary provision in the promissory note.
 Nothing in this loan policy restricts your Employer's right to terminate the Plan at any time.

-You should note that the law treats the amount of any loan (other than a "home loan") not repaid five years after the date of the loan as a taxable distribution on the last day of the five-year period or, if sooner, at the time the loan is in default.
+You should note that the law treats the amount of any loan (other than a "home loan") not repaid five years after the date of the loan as a taxable distribution on the last day of the five year period or, if sooner, at the time the loan is in default.

-- 5. SECURITY FOR LOAN.
+5. SECURITY FOR LOAN.
 The Plan will require that you provide security before a loan is granted.
 For this purpose, the Plan will consider your interest under the Plan (account balances) to be adequate security.
 However, in no event will more than 50% of your vested interest in the Plan (determined immediately after origination of the loan) be used as security for the loan.
 Generally, it will be the policy of the Plan not to make loans which require security other than your vested interest in the Plan.
-However, if additional security is necessary to adequately secure the loan, then the Plan Administrator will require that such security be provided before the loan will be granted. - 6.
-FORM OF PLEDGE.
-The pledge and assignment of your account balances will be in the form prescribed by the Plan Administrator. - 7.
-LEAVE OF ABSENCE/SUSPENSION OF PAYMENT.
-The Plan Administrator will suspend loan repayments for the period of a military leave of absence. - 8.
-PAYMENTS AFTER LEAVE OF ABSENCE.
-When payments resume following a payment suspension in connection with a leave of absence authorized above, if applicable, you must select one of the following methods to repay the loan, to the extent permitted by the investment provider, plus accumulated interest: - You will increase the amount of the required installments to an amount sufficient to amortize the remaining balance of the loan, plus accrued interest, over the remaining term of the loan. - You will pay a balloon payment of the remaining unpaid principal and interest, at the conclusion of the term of the loan as determined in the promissory note. - You may extend the maturity of the loan and re-amortize the payments over the remaining term of the loan.
+However, if additional security is necessary to adequately secure the loan, then the Plan Administrator will require that such security be provided before the loan will be granted.

+6. FORM OF PLEDGE.
+The pledge and assignment of your account balances will be in the form prescribed by the Plan Administrator.

+7. LEAVE OF ABSENCE/SUSPENSION OF PAYMENT.
+The Plan Administrator will suspend loan repayments for a period not exceeding one year which occurs during a military leave of absence.
+The Plan Administrator will provide you with an explanation of the effect of a military leave of absence upon your loan.

+8. PAYMENTS AFTER LEAVE OF ABSENCE.
+When payments resume following a payment suspension in connection with a military leave of absence authorized above, you must select one of the following methods to repay the loan, to the extent permitted by the investment provider, plus accumulated interest:

+• You will increase the amount of the required installments to an amount sufficient to amortize the remaining balance of the loan, plus accrued interest, over the remaining term of the loan.

+- You will pay a balloon payment of the remaining unpaid principal and interest, at the conclusion of the term of the loan as determined in the promissory note. - You may extend the maturity of the loan and re-amortize the payments over the remaining term of the loan.
 In no event will the amount of the adjusted installment payment be less than the amount of the installment payment provided under the promissory note.
 The revised term of the loan will not exceed the maximum term permitted above, augmented by the time you were in United States military service. - 9.
 DEFAULT.
-The Plan Administrator will treat a loan as in default if: - any scheduled payment remains unpaid beyond the last day of the calendar quarter following the calendar quarter in which the Participant missed the scheduled payment
+The Plan Administrator will treat a loan as in default if: - any scheduled payment is missed (no grace period) - any scheduled payment remains unpaid beyond the last day of the calendar quarter following the calendar quarter in which the Participant missed the scheduled payment - you make or furnish any false representation or statement to the Plan Administrator